Webvy.co

 “Best GEO agencies for B2B SaaS brands.”

-Perplexity may cite a listicle, a review page, or an industry article.
-The cited page receives source visibility, but the brands inside the answer receive recommendation visibility.
-If your brand is listed in the source but not selected in the final answer, you were discoverable, but not persuasive enough for the recommendation.
+Perplexity may cite a listicle, directory, review page, or industry article.
+The cited page receives source visibility.
+The brands inside the answer receive recommendation visibility.
+If your brand appears in the source but not in the final answer, you were discoverable, but not selected.

 “Did we get cited?”

 You can be cited but not chosen.
 You can be mentioned but not trusted.
-You can be recommended but lose the source click to a third-party publisher.
+You can be recommended while the source click goes to a publisher.
 You can also be absent while a competitor appears because external sources explain their category fit more clearly.

 Should You Optimize Differently for ChatGPT and Perplexity?